Bicycle Network: 1980s

 Ian Christie sees the 1980s as the period when cycling really began to take off.
 He credits this to cycling gaining a name as a great health pursuit at this time and the newly invented mountain bike.
 It wasn't an innovation he had much faith in at the time.
 As a project manager for Bicycle Industries Australia, Christie was often asked about current trends in the cycling industry.
 He laughs, "I'm still making forecasts but I remind people that I was the one who said mountain bikes would never take off."

 Past president of the Bicycle Institute of Victoria, Charlie Farren, concurs that the 1980s saw a tremendous boost in recreational cycling in the state.
 Her involvement with the organisation coincided with the development of the Great Victorian Bike Ride from the 1984 first ride when over 2000 people rode from Wodonga to Melbourne.

 That first Great Victorian Bike Ride in 1984 was meant to be a one-off celebration of the 150th anniversary of European settlement of Victoria but it was such a hit that cyclists demanded another event the following year.
 Farren sees the Great Bike Rides as one of the most significant tools in the development of cycling in Victoria.
 "The events that Bicycle Victoria have nurtured have put enormous numbers of Victorians on bikes and they have ended up as sympathetic car drivers", she points out.
 "I’m proud to have been a part of that".

 In 1988 the Bicycle Institute of Victoria adopted the trading name of Bicycle Victoria.

+1990s

+The first Round the bay ride took place in 1993, with manual timekeeping and riders were asked to bring a spanner to remove pedals while crossing the Bay entrance on rented fishing trawler.
+Harry Barber became CEO in 1996.